haeeunkim/dh401/milestone1.md

 - Do they already exist or do you need to create / transform them?

 # Methods
-- Which methods are you planning to use?
+- Which methods are you planning to use? -> read the reference articles to answer this
 - How are they related to the research question?
 # Literature
 - What is the state-of-the-art in relation to your question?
-Name at least 3 relevant publications.
+Name at least 3 relevant publications. -> https://emusicology.org/article/view/6986,
 - Which issues are not yet addressed that your project supplements?
 # Two more things
-- For which part of your project do you need input and/or support from our side?
+- For which part of your project do you need input and/or support from our side? -> support in how to analyze the encoded result. determining the relevant features, How to choose the french songs (since we need to encode some songs by our own)
 - You could already have a look into datasets suitable for you project